 I left the doctor’s office that day with a list of instructions on how to help Emmy get straightened out.
 I was a mama on a mission!

 Before the suggestion to put Emmy in a helmet, we did about 20 minutes of tummy time a day.
 I had assumed this was enough.
-When I asked her doctor how much we should be doing moving forward he responded with “25 hours a day is too much”.
+When I asked her the PT who completed her scan how much we should be doing moving forward he responded with “25 hours a day is too much”.

 So from there on out, almost every minute that Emmy was not sleeping or nursing was spent on her tummy.
 Like alot of babies, Emmy was not a fan of just plain old tummy time on the floor.
 Her PT had advised that any position where Emmy’s head was going against gravity would be beneficial to her.
 So any time at home was spent rotating between a few different “tummy stations”.